PhilErm/SSS_Foundation/README.md

 ## How to use
 For the majority of analyses and figures, run 'mainAnalysis.R'.
 To ensure other scripts (e.g. 'parameters.R' and 'functions.R') can be called from 'mainAnalysis.R', you may need to configure your working directory.

 For the analysis of real-world fisheries, run 'fisheriesAnalysis.R' after obtaining the data used with the script ('ProjectionData.csv'; obtainable seperately below) in the working directory.
+There are instructions within the script on how to run each scenario within the script itself.

 Both scripts may also require you to download and install several of the packages they load.